Trip Information for Southeast Alaska and Boardwalk Lodge

 Guests who prefer to bring their own gear are welcome to do so.
 However, please note:

-- Felt bottom boots for freshwater anglers are banned by the Alaska Department of Fish and Game to prevent invasive species.
+- Felt bottom boots for freshwater anglers are banned in Alaska.

 - Additional weight due to personal gear may limit the amount of fish that you are able to fly out.